 How rare is the rodent carrying disease, hantavirus?

-We were warned in January that the first deer mouse had tested positive for the hantavirus in San Diego.
+Its not very rare at all, in January of 2018 there was warning of a deer mouse that had tested positive for the hantavirus in San Diego.

-From January through April there have been 22 testing positive for this disease.
+From January through April of 2018 there had already been 22 testing positive for the disease.

 Can your pets get it?
 Yes